Fully diagnosed treated and stabilised

 - details of any treatment

-- that an appropriately qualified health professional has diagnosed your condition.
+- that a qualified health professional has diagnosed your condition.

 For example, an ophthalmologist must support a diagnosis of an eye condition affecting vision.

 For your condition to be fully diagnosed, your treating doctor or appropriately qualified health professional must have:

 - examined and diagnosed your condition

 - detailed this in medical evidence.